cory-weller/BIOL4585/12_plotting_with_ggplot/README.md

 First, complete the Data Camp chapter **Data Visualization with ggplot2 (Part 1)**.
 This should give you an introduction to the basic syntax of ggplot before we work with it using some biological data.

+Second, work through the below exercises.
+The numbered questions are available under the **Tests & Quizzes** tab of collab.

 ## Getting ready to use ggplot on Rivanna

 Log into Rivanna and start R (after loading the **gcc** and **R/3.5.1** modules).